ip-tools/discourse-material-theme-adjustments/README.md

-# discourse-material-theme-ample
+# Ample layout adjustments for Discourse' Daemonite Material Theme

 ## About
 Ample layout adjustments for [Material Design for Discourse].
-Tweaks some elements towards bolder appearance, mainly by applying larger font sizes and element dimensions.
+Tweak the overall layout towards bolder appearance, mainly by using larger font sizes and element dimensions.

 ## Details
 - Vanilla font sizes